viplove29/playwright_java-automation-suite/README.md

 This project has a tool to build service-wrappers into Java Classes for you by using a gradle task.

-The hope is that as API's change the tool will be responsible for updating our 'service-wrapper' to interact with each backend service.
+The hope is that as api's change the tool will be responsible for updating our 'service-wrapper' to interact with each backend service.

 to use it: